bioinfo-biols/MAGIC-seq/README.md

 For the QC step(optional), the stpipeline/common/filterInputReads.py in st_pipeline must be replaced with the supplied filterInputReads.py to generate the QC post-fastq for the subsequent steps.
+QC step can be omitted to save most of the code running time.

 ## Preprocessing of MAGIC-seq raw data: